ArduPilot/ardupilot_wiki/rover/source/docs/reference-frames.rst

 .. image:: ../images/reference-frame-top-image.png

 This section includes details on tested frames to speed up DIY builds of rovers and boats.
+If you are looking for a completely ready-to-use vehicle please see our `RTF wiki page <http://ardupilot.org/ardupilot/docs/common-rtf.html>`__.

 .. toctree::
     :maxdepth: 1

     HobbyKing Hydrotek <reference-frames-hydrotek>
+    Traxxas Stampede 4WD Truck <reference-frame-traxxas-stampede>

 .. note::